Australian Jews: Institutions

-Zionist institutions
+Jewish Organisations

+Zionist Australian Jewish organisations, and Australian Jewish organisations supportive of Israel

-Australian Jewry is generally supportive of Israel.
-The community maintains a number of Zionist organisations which focus on fundraising, Zionist education including a range of Israel experience programs, youth movements, promotion of aliyah and a range of cultural institutions.
+There are several Australian Zionist organisations which focus on fundraising, Zionist education including a range of Israel experience programs, youth movements, promotion of aliyah and a range of cultural institutions.
 Israel has recognised this by continuing to provide strong funding and other support for the Zionist Federation of Australia, which also enjoys representation at the senior level of the Jewish Agency.